Joseph A. Lombardo

 If this is your line of thinking, you’re in for an unpleasant surprise.
 While traffic tickets and DWI arrests may be commonplace, they still carry serious civil and criminal penalties.
 Depending on the details of your situation, you could be heavily fined, have your driver’s license suspended, be required to perform community service, be sent to counseling for substance abuse, have to install a breathalyzer device in your personal vehicle, or even be sent to jail.
 If you’re a professional driver who holds a CDL, or if you were stopped for underage drinking while driving, the potential consequences are even more severe.

 Municipal Courts in New Jersey hear all traffic-related matters as well as minor criminal matters encompassing “disorderly persons” or DP offenses, which are the approximate equivalent of misdemeanor offenses in other states.
-Joseph routinely appears before the Municipal Courts throughout Southern New Jersey, particularly the Courts serving the Atlantic City Expressway, Garden State Parkway, the NJ Turnpike, and Route 295.
+Joseph routinely appears before the Municipal Courts throughout and surrounding Atlantic City, particularly the Courts serving the Atlantic City Expressway, Garden State Parkway, and more.

 Some common types of traffic matters Lombardo Law handles include: